 2. I set a blogging schedule and stuck to it!

 The key here is consistency.
 Before this month, I would write a few posts when I felt inspired and then leave my blog alone for days or weeks at a time.
 In April, I set a schedule to write 2 good quality blog posts each week, no exceptions.

-Two posts each week is highly do-able for even part time Networkers with a busy job, like myself.
+Two posts each week is highly do-able for even part-time Networkers with a busy job, like me.

 3. I got serious about blog promotion

 Even the most well-written posts are useless unless others see them!
 So I knew I needed to get serious about promoting each blog post.

 - I shared each post with my social media networks and bookmarked them on Digg and Stumbleupon.

 - I joined a few relevant Facebook groups and promoted my blog posts when appropriate.

 - I promoted my posts in BetterNetworker.com, with links back to my site.